MonashDeepNeuron/HPP/content/part3/tasks/pointers.md

 To create a pointer in C++ is super simple.
 Given some type `T` the type of a pointer to a value of that type is `T*`.

-We can store the address in a variable like any other value in C++.
-To obtain the address of a variable you can use the unary `&` operator prefixed to a variable name or use the `std::addressof()` function found in the header `<memory>`.
+We can store the address in an object like any other value in C++.
+To obtain the address of an object you can use the unary `&` operator prefixed to an objects name or use the `std::addressof()` function found in the header `<memory>`.
 Using the function is highly recommended as it is more consistent with more complex types.

-To obtain the value pointed to by a pointer, we use the unary indirection operator (often called the dereference operator) `*` prefixed to a variable name.
+To obtain the value pointed to by a pointer, we use the unary indirection operator (often called the dereference operator) `*` prefixed to an object name.

 ```cxx
 #include <iostream>